haceworld/Combination-of-csv-extension-files/README.md

 # Combination-of-csv-extension-files
-This helps to combine multiple csv extension files into one csv file.
+This helps to combine multiple csv extension files into a single csv file.